FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Source**

-  Links to main repository or GitHub/GitLab organization or equivalent, link to build script or equivalent
+  Links to main repository or GitHub/GitLab organization or equivalent

+  Link to build program or script and profile or equivalent

+  Link to to source archives for GPL2, GPL3, modified LGPL sources, etc compliance

 * **Repositories**